 Genie hands the Every Flavour Bean box around and each of them take a Bean.
-The game of Who’s the Liar begins.
+The next game of Who’s the Liar begins.
 How the game is played is this:

-Firstly, everyone takes a Bertie Bott’s Every Flavour Bean and holds it up so that the others can see.
-Then each person puts the Bean in their mouth and takes turns in telling the others which flavour they have, without swallowing it.
+Firstly, everyone takes a Bertie Bott’s Every Flavour Bean and holds it up so that the others can see the colour.
+Then each person puts the Bean into their mouth and takes turns telling the others which flavour they have, without swallowing it.
 The aim of the game is to make the others believe that you have a nice flavour.

 Timeus and Genie put a Frog each on the bench, then they all take a Bean for the next round.